willjsimmons/willjsimmons.github.io/essays/SoftwareEngineeringEssay.md

 Software engineering as a discipline encompasses aspects of teamwork and design and requires higher-order conceptual understanding.
 A great programmer can implement, an architect designs and a software engineer blends the two and ensures structure and soundness.

-## software engineering in school
+## Software engineering in school

-A great educational experience while teaching you programming focuses much more on the engineering aspect.
+For a computer science curriculum to be considered great  teach programming focuses much more on the engineering aspect.
 As a beginning computer science student, you are unwittingly given the language-agnostic tools to begin to engineer and craft software.
 Early on students are introduced to data structures and algorithms that are not specific to any language.
 It is perfectly possible to write valid code in c, C++ Lisp, java, or any other language without a formal knowledge of data structures, or algorithms but it would be nearly impossible to engineer, or design anything of particular complexity.
 At the same time data structures and algorithms are just tools and do not an engineer make.